sonvotuz/Great_Places/README.md

 # great_places

-A new Flutter project.
+My practice series: Flutter Development

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is to create a simple places app.

 A few resources to get you started if this is your first Flutter project: